microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/conversion.rst

 In the following example, the host has deemed it important to inform users explicitly about the conversion process and its possible side effects.

 #.
-A user selects a binary file in the host UI and chooses to edit it using Office Online.
+A user selects a binary file in the host UI and chooses to edit it using |wac|.
 #.
 The host displays a notification message with the following text:

         In order to edit **File.doc**, it must be converted to a modern file format.
 If the document doesn't look the